AdriJD/optweight/README.md

 `optweight` is a library for filtering two-dimensional data on the sphere (e.g. CMB or weak lensing data) in a statically optimal way.
 The main use is the computation of [Wiener-filtered](https://en.wikipedia.org/wiki/Generalized_Wiener_filter) data.
 Additionally, the library can be used to compute inverse-covariance weighted data and draw constrained signal realizations.

-Under the hood, the code solves a large linear system with the conjugate gradient method.
-A lot of effort has gone in to precondition the linear system to allow rapid convergence even when the data include many masked pixels (e.g. due to Galactic and/or point source masks).
+Under the hood, the code solves a large linear system using the conjugate gradient method.
+Special care has been taken to precondition the linear system.
+This results in fast convergence even when the data include many masked pixels (e.g. due to Galactic and/or point source masks).

 #### Features
 * Noise models that can be either diagonal in the pixel domain, or diagonal in a wavelet domain to allow for sparially varying noise correlation over pixels.
 The signal covariance is assumed to be diagonal in the harmonic domain.
-* Multiple preconditioners including the pseudo-inverse preconditioner by [Seljebotn et al., A&A 627 A98 (2019)](https://www.aanda.org/articles/aa/abs/2019/07/aa32037-17/aa32037-17.html).
+* Multiple preconditioners including the pseudo-inverse and multigrid preconditioners by [Seljebotn et al., A&A 627 A98 (2019)](https://www.aanda.org/articles/aa/abs/2019/07/aa32037-17/aa32037-17.html).

 ### Dependencies